 Under the terms of the Data Protection act 2018 (often referred to as GDPR), any individual, company, or entity handling sensitive personal data (including footage) must do so in a fair, lawful, and transparent way.
 Data must only be used for the purposes for which it was filmed, must not be kept for longer than necessary, and must be handled in a way that ensures total security.

-The ICO guidance states “You should store the information so that you can easily identify, locate and retrieve recordings relating to a specific individual or event.
+“You should store the information so that you can easily identify, locate and retrieve recordings relating to a specific individual or event.
 You should also store it in a way that remains under your control, retains the quality of the original recording and is adequate for the purpose you originally collected it for”

 It is therefore not legal for people without an SIA CCTV operator’s license to view security footage (including footage captured by a BWC) for any reason.
 To do so amounts to improper handling of sensitive data, and thereby breaches data protection law.